XRPLF/rippled/API-CHANGELOG.md

 Additions are intended to be non-breaking (because they are purely additive).

 - `server_definitions`: A new RPC that generates a `definitions.json`-like output that can be used in XRPL libraries.
 - In `Payment` transactions, `DeliverMax` has been added.
-This is a replacement for the `Amount` field, which should seldom be used - instead, use `delivered_amount`.
+This is a replacement for the `Amount` field, which should be no longer used - instead, use `delivered_amount` in transaction metadata.
 To ease the transition, `DeliverMax` is present regardless of API version, since adding a field is non-breaking.
-If you request `api_version: 2`, then for Payments `Amount` is no longer present on JSON RPC output.
+The field `Amount` is no longer present in `Payment`s in API version 2.

 ## XRP Ledger version 1.12.0